ricktorzynski/ocr-tesseract-docker/README.md

 ## Acknowledgments

-I would ike to thank Matt Berseth and Robert March of NLP Logix for inspiring me to build this application - I have learned a great deal in a short amount of time.
+I would like to thank Matt Berseth and Robert March of NLP Logix for inspiring me to build this application - I have learned a great deal in a short amount of time.
 I can finally begin integrating development and data science in a meaningful way.